glasnt/talks/2015_10_OSDC_JavaScript/slides.md

 you have to worry about the things that you *really* don't want it to do
 ---

+## Cross Site Scripting <!-- .slide: class="center" -->

+Note: Javascript can be used for other evil things

+Can take data from your site onto others and other such fun:
+---

 ## `eval` <!-- .slide: class="center" -->

 Note: executing arbitary code.